paulllee/lamp-setup/README.md

      - Retype new password: `ubuntu`

 5. **Important:** Double check and make sure you are on WSL Version 1.
-     - To check, Open Windows Terminal and run `wsl -l -v`
+     - To check, Open Windows Terminal (PowerShell or CMD) and run `wsl -l -v`
        - Run `wsl --set-version Ubuntu-18.04 1` if Ubuntu 18.04 is not on Version 1
        - Run `wsl --set-version Ubuntu-20.04 1` if Ubuntu 20.04 is not on Version 1
        - Run `wsl --set-version Ubuntu-22.04 1` if Ubuntu 22.04 is not on Version 1